What is Arranged Employment (AE)?

 - Occupation: Is the position being offered to the foreign worker at a skilled or managerial level and is it in demand?

 - Wages and working conditions: Are the salary and conditions of work offered consistent with Canadian and regional labor market standards?

-- Authenticity of the job offer & the employer's record: Human Resources and Social Development Canada (HRSDC) or Service Canada will verify that the Canadian employer has had workers on the payroll for at least one year, has the financial capacity to hire the employee in question and that the employer has no HRSDC violations on their record.
-HRSDC also reserves the right to contact the employer to verify that the offer is genuine.
+- Authenticity of the job offer & the employer's record: Employment and Social Development Canada (ESDC) or Service Canada will verify that the Canadian employer has had workers on the payroll for at least one year, has the financial capacity to hire the employee in question and that the employer has no ESDC violations on their record.
+ESDC also reserves the right to contact the employer to verify that the offer is genuine.

 - Full-time & permanent employment: Arranged Employment can only be issued for full-time permanent positions that are not seasonal in nature.
 For these purposes, full-time is considered to be 30 hours per week.